jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 **99.4%** of files were correctly identified across the 21 base projects (14,281 files), with C (97.4%) being the least accurate.
 Haskell was the most common culprit in misidentification cases, contributing significantly to Python and Ruby.
 However, since the base projects were used to create and refine the signatures, these results are not particularly meaningful.

 In order to better measure codetype's ability to identify languages in the "wild," I also tested a project from Github's list of trending repositories for each language.
-In these randomly-selected projects (7,084 files), **97.8%** of files were correctly identified.
+In these randomly selected projects (7,084 files), **97.8%** of files were correctly identified.
 C and OCaml, at 92.9% and 92.2% respectively, were the least accurate.
 A summary of the results is shown below (click on a bar for more information).

 <div class="row">
   <div class="col-xs-12">